Sitecore-Hackathon/2020-SUGEC/documentation/README.md

 1. Use the Sitecore Installation wizard to install the [package](Resources/Hackathon2020-SUGEC-1.0.zip)
    - The package contains config and binaries files so pool recycle is expected.
+2. Use the Sitecore Installation wizard to install the [package](Resources/Teams_Workflow-1.0.zip)
+   - The package contains the workflow used to approve teams registrations.
-2. Publish site (smart mode) when the site loads again.
+3. Publish site (smart mode) when the site loads again.

 For more details, read our [Installation Guide](Installation_Guide.md)